How to treat a weever fish sting

 The weever fish sting is quite intense and acute because the animal is armed with toxic dorsal spines.
 Initially, people think they stepped on something sharp but, after five minutes, they start feeling an intense burning pain that radiates up the leg.

-You know you've been bitten if you spot a small, bleeding cut on the sole or heel of your foot.
+You know you've been stung if you spot a small, bleeding cut on the sole or heel of your foot.
 The contact occurs even if you're wearing a wetsuit or booties.

 The most common symptoms of a weever fish sting include severe pain, fever, swelling, nausea, vomiting, headache, low blood pressure, itching, fainting, tremors, seizures, abdominal cramps.
 Deaths are extremely rare.